-Employee - means any person employed by an Institute of Technology.
+Employee - means any person employed by a recognised Third Level College under the remit of the Higher Education Authority.

 Leave Year - means the leave year applicable to the relevant grade.

 Occupational Health Physician (OHP) - means a provider of independent medical advice.